 This acarajé with vatapá recipe makes the perfect snack at a Brazil-themed party.
-The crispy bean and onion cakes (acarajé) are stuffed with a flavourful vatapá - a popular Brazillian mix of salt cod, shrimp, crab, nuts and coconut milk.
+The crispy bean and onion cakes (acarajé) are stuffed with a flavourful vatapá - a popular Brazillian mix of shrimp, crab, nuts and coconut milk.
 Chef Marcello Tully says acarajé is one of his favourite Brazillian street-food snacks, citing their moreishness and aroma as a major attraction.

 When Brazilian-born chef Marcello Tully started his career at 14, he may not have anticipated working on the starkly beautiful island of Skye - but then he probably didn’t expect to be crafting some of the most exquisitely refined Scottish-influenced food on the planet, either.